FMC Classic Post // His Ways Are Not Our Ways

 “Are you excited to go for a run on the Great Wall?”
 I asked my mission partner jokingly.

 “I don’t know about going for a run,” he laughed, “but I am definitely excited to be here.”

 It was midmorning, we had just landed and both of us were really looking forward to three epic days of climbing the Great Wall, seeing the city, and visiting the FMC team.
-We had just spent two action-packed weeks in the Philippines and were on our way back to our mission post in Asia.
+We had just spent two action-packed weeks in the Philippines and were on our way back to our mission post.
 This was the perfect opportunity to make a quick visit, and we were going to make the most of it.